 You have to consider your users’ experience not only at this stage but at the previous ones too.
 What general impression does your SaaS make?
 Can it maintain high standards, compensate for negative moments, and highlight strong points?
 What about pricing changes and feedback from brand representatives?

 Everything matters, even when the persona prolongs the usage.
-There always can be a place for doubts, as well as for opportunities for improvement.
+There always can be a place for doubts, as well as for opportunities for improvement and your customer journey map for SaaS will help to identify them.

 The SaaS buyer journey map